 B-1 visas and ESTA travel authorizations both allow short-term business visits to the United States.
 But they are not interchangeable.
 Using the wrong entry route—or failing to document activities properly—can trigger costly enforcement, delays, and reputational damage.

-The B-1 visa is issued at a U.S. consulate and can cover limited, temporary business activities.
-Under 9 FAM 402.2-5(E), visitors may install, service, or train others on equipment purchased abroad, or provide after-sales support tied to a foreign purchase.
+B-1 Visa for Installation and After-Sales Service: Under 9 FAM 402.2-5(E), visitors may install, service, or train others on equipment purchased abroad, or provide after-sales support tied to a foreign purchase.

 Advantages of B-1: